johnrm174/model-railway-signalling/README.md

 'test_semaphore_signals.py'- similar to the above developed primarily for testing, but it does provide
            an example of every signal type and all the control features currently supported.

+'test_networking_1/2.py' - an example of how to network multiple signalling applications (potentially hosted
+           on seperate computers) together via an external MQTT broker.
+This demonstrates how signal states, "signal passed" events and track occupancy sections can be shared between applications
 </pre>

 Or alternatively, go to https://github.com/johnrm174/layout-signalling-scheme to see the scheme for my layout